 While several members were considered for the award, Hall found himself coming back to a single question that needed to be answered.

-"Our committee puts in the time and effort because we're passionate, but also because its part of our roles within the organisation.
+"Our committee puts in the time and effort not just because we're passionate, but also because its part of our roles within the organisation.
 We're volunteers, but when we put our hands up to hold office we knew we were also putting our hands up to do the work that comes with it."

 Ultimately, Hall settled on this year's recipient based on their contribution to the association despite holding no formal role.

-Keeping the audience in suspense and anticipatipon, Hall noted that it was a simple text message that he received in the week leading up to this year's Award Dinner that solidified his decision.
+Hall noted that it was a simple text message that he received in the week leading up to this year's Award Dinner that solidified his decision.

 "It (the decision) was reaffirmed by a text message this week which read 'What time are you getting there on Friday?
 What can I do to help?'.
 That message was from this year's receipient, Sam Chittleborough."